 - 1 cup water

-- 2 lbs. boneless skinless chicken breasts (about 3 large breasts)
+- 2 lbs. boneless skinless chicken breasts (about 3 large breasts, cut into 4 equal portions each)

 - 1 cup sour cream reduced fat